 She looked back over her shoulder, at the town they had just left, nestled in a volcanic valley.
 It looked different than the cities she had visited on Earth—it seemed smaller, shorter, and altogether more compact.
 It looked strange.

-Stepping off of the vehicle, Ryouko looked up at the unpromising building façade, painted in garish bright red and white.
-The sun seemed brighter here, though she wasn't sure if it were her imagination.
+Stepping off of the vehicle, Ryouko looked up at the unpromising building facade, painted in garish bright red and white.
+The sun seemed brighter here, though she wasn't sure if it was her imagination.

 The marketing daemon here wants to transmit an "Informative Audio Introduction," Clarisse thought, making the quotation marks apparent with her tone of voice.
 Do you want to hear it?

 She turned to say something to Asami, but the girl had her hand to her ear, signaling that she was busy with something, probably the same "Audio Introduction".
 Idly, Ryouko wondered just how that particular hand‐to‐ear gesture had gotten started.
 It certainly didn't seem very efficient, having to move your arm up just to tell people you were listening to something.
 It would have made sense if it were just a matter of pointing at your ear, but you were actually supposed to clasp a finger over the hole, as if you were holding something in.
 It didn't make sense.